 In our classroom, we have a time out chair.
 When we are introducing the children to the classroom, we NEVER present it to them as such.

 We call it a Calming Chair and we invite them to use it on their own whenever they are feeling upset or just need a break.

 When it is positively presented this way, instead of in a negative way, I find many children will just go there on their own before any escalation begins.

 It’s so neat to see kids make use of this Calming Chair on their own.”

 How are the parents involved in the progress of their kids?
-Do you take an active role in talking to the parents about this or any concern at all?
+Do you actively communicate with the parents about any concern of their child?

 ” There are numerous meetings with parents throughout the six week term.

 There is an intake meeting with the team prior to program starting.